 This means that anyone making a decision to invest in new machines must take into account the current value of their property rights as part of the cost of capital.
-Because the full opportunity cost of the investment in machine is the next best alternative, which is to sell the property rights at market values.
-In the diagram below I try to capture the idea that all physical capital - buildings, machines and so forth - are attached to property rights, and that only if we look at the value of the whole can we get the true cost of new capital investment from the perspective of owners of property rights.
+Because the full opportunity cost of the investment in a machine is the next best alternative, which is to sell the property rights at market value.
+In the diagram below I try to capture the idea that all physical capital — buildings, machines and so forth — are attached to property rights, and that only if we look at the value of the whole can we get the true cost of new capital investment from the perspective of owners of property rights.

 We will then see what effect a reduction in interest rates has on the cost of “property plus capital”, and therefore the incentive to invest for owners of property rights.
 The table below summarises.

 |Return on standard K||-9%||11%||43%|

 |Value of property right||-$90,909.09||$111,111.11||$428,571.43|

 |Cost property rights K||$909,091||$1,111,111||$1,428,571|

 Let me walk you through this.
 The interest rate is the real interest rate.
 Take it as the nominal interest rate in a zero inflation environment for simplicity.
 The income from investment is the annual income after the building is built.
 The value of that income is capitalised at the new interest rate to show the static value.
 Then we see that when the interest rate is reduced, the $1 million building gets a positive rate of return, and hence the change to the interest rate will provide the incentive to invest.